nilpunch/massive-ecs/README.md

 - Supports components of any type.
 - Deterministic with lazy initialization.
 - No deferred command execution — all changes apply immediately.
 - Minimal storage for fast saving.
-No archetypes or bitsets.
+No archetypes.
 - Fully managed — no unsafe code, no `Dispose()` methods.
 - IL2CPP friendly, tested with high stripping level on PC, Android, and WebGL.